JustinChu/stat540-2014-chu-justin-hw/Homework2/Homework2.md

 ## 1769313_at  7.815 6.600 6.534  7.770 6.564  7.852
 ```

 I am interpreting the columns names as samples and rows names as probes.
-The intersetions are some measure of expression based on hybridization on the microarray.
+The intersections are some measure of expression based on hybridization on the microarray.
 Column names (ie. samples) with the same prefix (b for batch medium and c for chemostat) have the same conditions.

 ### b) (2pt) Identify Sample Swap